GW200208_222617 as an eccentric black-hole binary merger: properties and astrophysical implications: Astrophysical implications of

 In hierarchical triples, it is generally expected that at BBH formation the black-hole spins start out nearly aligned to each other and to the inner binary orbital angular momentum vector.
 This is a result of tidal interactions between the progenitor stars (just like in the classical isolated binary channel \cite{1981A&A....99..126H,2018PhRvD..98h4036G}).
 Small misalignments may only be expected due to natal kicks at black-hole formation \cite{2000ApJ...541..319K} and are typically less than a few degrees \citep{Antonini2018}.
 The subsequent spin evolution from BBH formation to merger is determined by the evolution of the binary orbital angular momentum vector, whose direction oscillates due to the ZKL effect, and relativistic spin-orbit and spin-spin couplings \citep{Rodriguez2018}.

 BBHs that merge with residual eccentricity undergo exceptionally strong ZKL oscillations, while their spin evolution is highly non-adiabatic \citep{Stegmann:2025shr}.
 That is, the orbital angular momentum vector oscillates several orders of magnitude faster than the spins can follow.
-When these BBHs eventually merge due to highly efficient GW emission at a near-radial eccentricity, the spin-orbit angles are effectively randomized but the spins remain strongly correlated and close to each other \citep{Antonini2018,Rodriguez2018,Liu2018,Liu2019}.
+These BBHs eventually merge due to highly efficient GW emission at a near-radial eccentricity.
+While their spins remain strongly correlated and closely aligned with each other, the angle between the spin vectors and the orbital angular momentum is randomized.
+Therefore, one expects a uniform distribution for $\mathrm{cos}~\theta_i$ \citep{Antonini2018,Rodriguez2018,Liu2018,Liu2019}.
 In other words, the distribution of $\cos\theta_i = \mathbf{\hat{L}}\cdot\mathbf{\hat{S}}_i$ ($i=1,2$) for BBHs with $e_{p,10}>10^{-3}$ and $q=1$ is expected to be roughly flat between the limits of the spin magnitude (so between $-1$ and $1$ if the spin magnitudes are maximal) , while the difference $|\cos\theta_1 - \cos\theta_2|$ is expected to peak at zero~\citep{Rodriguez2018,Liu2019}.

 In general, BBHs with $\cos\theta_1 \sim \cos\theta_2$ result in a broader $\chi_{\rm eff}$ distribution.
 The $\chi_{\rm eff}$ distribution from such sources is less strongly peaked around zero compared to cases where the spins are randomly oriented with respect to one another (as expected in spherically-symmetric star clusters).
 More details on this argument are provided in a dedicated paper~\citep{Stegmann:2025shr}.